beets3d/FutureMakers/docs/projects/project-chiikawa/index.md

 2. Add sphere or cylinder through "Add"
 3. Use "Gizmo" scale and stretch functions, or "Move" to adjust into different shapes
 4. Symmetry operations:

-   - Turn off "Symmetry" for asymmetric designs
+    * Turn off "Symmetry" for asymmetric designs

-   - For symmetry, create one side first then use "Mirror" to copy the other side
+    * For symmetry, create one side first then use "Mirror" to copy the other side

 ### Add/Adjust Tail

 1. Select original tail component and use "Delete" tool to remove old tail
 2. Add → "Tube" behind the body for the tail
 3. Draw tail movement shape/pattern:

-   - Drag white points to change shape/pattern
+    * Drag white points to change shape/pattern

-   - Can add white points on segments
+    * Can add white points on segments

 4. Adjust tube parameters:

-   - Enable "Radius" to adjust thickness
+    * Enable "Radius" to adjust thickness

 ### Positioning and Deformation

-1. Use "Gizmo" "Move" tool to position the tube behind the body
+1. Use "Gizmo" for "Move" function to position the tube behind the body
 2. Use "Scale" tool to adjust overall thickness for shape variation
-3. Advanced details: Use "Clay" or "Inflate" tools to sculpt tail characteristics
+3. Advanced details:

+    * Use "Clay" or "Inflate" tools to sculpt tail characteristics

+    > Note: Click "Validate" before using the tools

 ### Quick Proportion Check